Search blog:

 These measures are intended to counter the Corporation Tax already paid on company profits before dividends are issued to shareholders.

-So, let’s take a look at the current dividend tax rates for the 2024-25 tax year and the amount of personal tax you will pay as a limited company director and shareholder.
+So, let’s look at the current dividend tax rates for the 2025-26 tax year and the amount of personal tax you will pay as a limited company director and shareholder.

 Dividend tax rates and allowances sometimes change at the start of the tax year.
 They are based on Income Tax bands and thresholds, so the amount of tax you pay on dividends depends on your total taxable income from all sources.

-You won’t pay any dividend tax on income that’s within your annual Personal Allowance, which is currently £12,570.
+You won’t pay any dividend tax on income that’s within your annual Personal Allowance (if applicable).
+Most individuals are entitled to the standard Personal Allowance of £12,570 a year.
 The first £500 of dividend income in the year will also be tax-free.
-This means that you can earn up to £13,070 before you have to start paying tax.
+This means that you may be able to earn up to £13,070 before you have to start paying tax.

 • 33.75% (higher rate) – taxable income between £50,271 and £125,140